DJ Maphorisa: 2019–present: Rumble in the Jungle, Piano Hub and Banyana EP

 On 17 September 2021, he released a single "Abalele" with Kabza De Small featuring Ami Faku.

 In October 2021, he produced Congolese-born singer TRESOR’s singles, "Makosa" and "Nyota" from the album, Motion.

 In November 2022, he worked with Afrika Memani on the Road To Private EP, which was released on the 4th of November.

-DJ Maphporisa was received the African DJ of the Year award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos.
+DJ Maphorisa had received the African DJ of the Year award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos.